Difference Between MQTT vs WebSocket

-- But to understand the difference between the uses of these protocols, we can clearly say that WebSockets do not publish/subscribe medium but they are used in an environment to support pub/sub-architectures.
+- But to understand the difference between the uses of these protocols, we can clearly say that WebSockets do not publish/subscribe medium, but they are used in an environment to support pub/sub-architectures.
 They provide alternate solutions over the HTTP protocol for a two-way transfer messaging system.
-WebSockets opens a TCP connection and lets the data flow either from the client or server which cannot be provided by a unidirectional feature of RESTful HTTP which is at the same level.
+WebSockets opens a TCP connection and lets the data flow either from the client or server, which cannot be provided by a unidirectional feature of RESTful HTTP, which is at the same level.

 - WebSocket servers can send messages to clients/groups of clients.
 They are always open channel for bidirectional data transfer without request for open and close like HTTP.

 - WebSockets are specially designed for point to point connections between a client and a server.
-However, MQTT adds on extra abstraction on top of basic message sending mechanism such that multiple interested machines can subscribe to the topic of their interest.
+However, MQTT adds on extra abstraction on top of the basic message sending mechanism such that multiple interested machines can subscribe to the topic of their interest.
 Hence sometimes messages can be routed by topic so that multiple machines can share a common interest, where a server can choose to filter messages by topics but can receive all the messages.

 - WebSockets was initially developed for the full-duplex communication channel between browser and servers.
-It can be used for connectivity of embedded devices or you can say IOT devices but it will not be able to hold signals very well.
+It can be used for connectivity of embedded devices, or you can say IOT devices, but it will not be able to hold signals very well.
 MQTT has been specially designed for IOT devices.
 Its design principles are to minimize network bandwidth and provide assurance of delivery.